YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 LASTFILCMPLD, The file currently being compiled is xxxx

-Compile Time Information: This indicates that the YottaDB/GT.M compiler encountered a <CTRL>-C in the input stream and issued this status. xxxx is the name of the routine the compiler is currently processing.
+Compile Time Information: This indicates that the YottaDB compiler encountered a <CTRL>-C in the input stream and issued this status. xxxx is the name of the routine the compiler is currently processing.

 Action: Use <CTRL>-Y to abort the process.